dylanrees/citizen-science/README.md

  * [Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition ](http://online.liebertpub.com/doi/10.1089/ees.2016.0223)
  * [The Science Wars and the Future of the American Academic Profession](http://www.its.caltech.edu/~bi/labinger/nontechpdfs/7sciencewars.pdf) - Caltech chemistry professor Jay A. Labinger's paper about the need for scientists to engage with critical science studies scholars.
  * [Science for the People](http://science-for-the-people.org/) - A late 1960s/early 1970s radical science movement whose literature has been organized on a website by UMass Amherst.
+ * [Lead Concentrations in Inner-City Soils As a Factor in the Child Lead Problem](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1651267/pdf/amjph00647-0022.pdf) - A 1983 pharmacology paper detailing a low-cost, low-tech method of doing soil heavy metal testing.

 ## Citizen Science Spaces and Projects